aerial view of Montclair State at sunset with NYC skyline in background

 Biography: Dr. Lormand is an adjunct professor and high school English teacher who is passionate about transforming teaching, learning, and schooling with a focus on intersectional social justice.
 Outside of school, she loves to hike, camp, and travel.
 She recently completed her goal of visiting all 50 U.S. states.
 Her next goal will be to visit all 7 continents.

-Biography: I am an instructional specialist in the Writing Studies Department.
+Biography: I am an Associate Teaching Professor in the Writing Studies Department.
 I teach first year composition (WRIT 105 and 106), public and professional writing courses, and the GSWS 102: Introduction to Gender, Sexuality and Women’s Studies class.
 I received my M.A. in American Literature from Montclair State University, and my Ph.D. in Composition and Rhetoric, with a focus in Critical Race Theory, from the University of Nebraska.
 My scholarly interests include the study of the intersections among race, gender, class, sexuality, and other identity positions, and the ways in which systemic oppression is socio-rhetorically constructed and perpetuated across cultural institutions.

 Bank Street College of Education, MS (Early Childhood Education)